linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Instead of shorting a forward contract, Golddiggers could issue a note promising to pay an ounce of gold 1 year from now.
 Such a note is effectively debt collateralized by future sales of gold.
 Ordinarily we would think a risky commodity like gold to be poor collateral for a debt issue.
 But if a gold-mining firm issues gold-linked debt, the risk of the bond and the risk of the collateral are the same.
 Bondholders provide financing as well as absorbing gold price risk.

-We begin with the following information: The current price of gold is  $405/oz, the forward price is$ 420, and the effective annual interest rate is 5\%.
+We begin with the following information: The current price of gold is  \$405/oz, the forward price is\$ 420, and the effective annual interest rate is 5\%.
 The effective annual lease rate is therefore 0.05 - (420/405 - 1) = 1.296\%.
 We wish to construct a debt contract that raises 405 today (the cost of 1 ounce of gold), pays 1 ounce of gold 1 year from today, and if necessary, pays a coupon, c.

 We have already seen that the lease rate plays the role of a dividend.
 Thus, if the bond has a coupon equal to the lease payment on an ounce of gold, it should be priced fairly.
 A bond with these characteristics should pay a coupon of 1.296\% \times \405 = \$5.25.

 We can verify that such a bond is fairly priced.
-The payoff to the bond in 1 year is $5.25 plus 1 ounce of gold.
-We know we can sell the gold in 1 year for $420 since that is the forward price.
+The payoff to the bond in 1 year is \$5.25 plus 1 ounce of gold.
+We know we can sell the gold in 1 year for \$420 since that is the forward price.
 The present value of the payoff is therefore the value of the coupon plus the prepaid forward price for gold:

 $$